-Pathway 3 RCP 1.9 "Only BECCS", in contrast to Pathway 2, includes only BECCS-based CDR (Kriegler et al. 2017).
-In consequence, CO2 emissions are persistent much longer, predominantly from indirect landuse change due to large-scale bioenergy cropland expansion into non-protected natural areas (Popp et al. 2017; Calvin et al. 2014).
-While annual BECCS CDR rates in 2100 are similar to Pathway 1 and 2 (-15.9 GtCO2 yr-1), cumulative BECCS-based CDR throughout the century is much larger (-944 GtCO2).
+Pathway 3 RCP 1.9 'Only BECCS', in contrast to Pathway 2, includes only BECCS-based CDR (Kriegler et al. 2017).
+As a consequence, CO2 emissions are persistent much longer, predominantly from indirect land-use change due to large-scale bioenergy cropland expansion into non-protected natural areas (Popp et al. 2017; Calvin et al. 2014).
+While annual BECCS CDR rates in 2100 are similar to Pathways 1 and 2 (-15.9 GtCO2 yr-1), cumulative BECCS-based CDR throughout the century is much larger (-944 GtCO2).

-Pathway 4 RCP1.9 "Early CDR" (Bertram et al. 2018) indicates that a significant reduction in the later century in the BECCS-related CDR as well as CDR in general can be achieved with earlier and mainly terrestrial CDR, starting already in 2030.
-In this scenario, terrestrial CDR is based on afforestation but could also be supported by soil organic carbon sequestration (Paustian et al. 2016) or other natural climate solutions such as rangeland or forest management (Griscom et al. 2017b).
+Pathway 4 RCP1.9 'Early CDR' (Bertram et al. 2018) indicates that a significant reduction in the later century in the BECCS-related CDR as well as CDR in general can be achieved with earlier and mainly terrestrial CDR, starting in 2030.
+In this scenario, terrestrial CDR is based on afforestation but could also be supported by soil organic carbon sequestration (Paustian et al. 2016) or other natural climate solutions, such as rangeland or forest management (Griscom et al. 2017).
 This scenario highlights the importance of the timing for CDR-based mitigation pathways (Obersteiner et al. 2016).
 As a result of near-term and mainly terrestrial CDR deployment, cumulative BECCS-based CDR throughout the century is limited to -300 GtCO2, while cumulative afforestation-based CDR amounts to -428 GtCO2.

-In Pathway 5 RCP1.9 "Low residual emissions" (van Vuuren et al. 2018), land-based mitigation is driven by stringent enforcement of measures and technologies to reduce end-of-pipe non-CO2 emissions and by introduction of in-vitro (cultured) meat, reducing residual N2O and CH4 emissions from agricultural production.
+In Pathway 5 RCP1.9 'Low residual emissions' (van Vuuren et al. 2018), land-based mitigation is driven by stringent enforcement of measures and technologies to reduce end-of-pipe non-CO2 emissions and by introduction of in-vitro (cultured) meat, reducing residual N2O and CH4 emissions from agricultural production.
 In consequence, much lower amounts of CDR from afforestation and BECCS are needed with much later entry points to compensate for residual emissions.
 Cumulative CDR throughout the century amounts to -252 GtCO2 for BECCS and -128 GtCO2 for afforestation.
 Therefore, total cumulative land-based CDR in Pathway 5 is substantially lower compared to Pathways 2-4 (380 GtCO2).

-Finally, Pathway 6 RCP1.9 "Low Energy" (Grubler et al. 2018) - equivalent to pathway LED in SR15 - indicates the importance of other sectoral GHG emission reductions for the land sector.
-In this example, rapid and early reductions in energy demand and associated drops in energy-related CO2 emissions, limit overshoot and decrease the requirements for negative emissions technologies, especially for land-demanding CDR such as biomass production for BECCS and afforestation.
-While BECCS is not used at all in Pathway 6, cumulative CDR throughout the century for afforestation amounts to -124 GtCO2.
+Finally, Pathway 6 RCP1.9 'Low Energy' (Grubler et al. 2018), equivalent to Pathway LED in SR15, indicates the importance of other sectoral GHG emission reductions for the land sector.
+In this example, rapid and early reductions in energy demand and associated drops in energy-related $\text{CO}2$ emissions limit overshoot and decrease the requirements for negative emissions technologies, especially for land-demanding CDR, such as biomass production for BECCS and afforestation.
+While BECCS is not used at all in Pathway 6, cumulative CDR throughout the century for afforestation amounts to $-124~\text{GtCO}2$ .

-Besides their consequences on mitigation pathways and land consequences, those archetypes can also affect multiple other sustainable development goals that provide both challenges and opportunities for climate action (see Chapter 6).
+Besides their consequences on mitigation pathways and land consequences, those archetypes can also affect multiple other sustainable development goals that provide both challenges and opportunities for climate action (Chapter 6).